-- 1. Illegal possession or use of controlled substances as defined by the North Carolina General Statutes § 90-86 through § 90-113.8; - 2.
-Manufacturing, selling, or delivering any controlled substance or possession with intent to manufacture, sell or deliver any controlled substance; - 3.
-Misusing any legal pharmaceutical drugs; (If you are a student who has been prescribed any narcotic by a licensed health care professional, you may possess or use such drugs in the manner as directed by the health care professional and must possess, and provide upon request, written documentation for verification purposes).

-- 4. Knowingly breathing, inhaling, or ingesting any substance for the unlawful purpose of inducing a condition of intoxication; - 5.
+- a.
+Illegal possession or use of controlled substances as defined by the North Carolina General Statutes § 90-86 through § 90-113.8; - b.
+Manufacturing, selling, or delivering any controlled substance or possession with intent to manufacture, sell or deliver any controlled substance; - c.
+Misusing any legal pharmaceutical drugs; (If you are a student who has been prescribed any narcotic by a licensed health care professional, you may possess or use such drugs in the manner as directed by the health care professional and must possess, and provide upon request, written documentation for verification purposes). - d.
+Knowingly breathing, inhaling, or ingesting any substance for the unlawful purpose of inducing a condition of intoxication; - e.
 Possessing drug-related paraphernalia.
-Drug-related paraphernalia may include drug residue, stems, "Dutch guts," cigarillo shavings, cigarillo wrappers, "roaches," roach clips, grinders seeds, powder, crystals, scales, products containing CBD, and CBD vaping devices; or - 6.
-Attempting to purchase or obtain any controlled and/or illegal substance on, around, or in university- controlled property, including prescription medicine.
+Drug-related paraphernalia may include drug residue, stems, "Dutch guts," cigarillo shavings, cigarillo wrappers, "roaches," roach clips, grinders seeds, powder, crystals, scales, products containing CBD, and CBD vaping devices; or - f.
+Attempting to purchase or obtain any controlled and/or illegal substance on, around, or in university-controlled property, including prescription medicine.

-i.
-Failure to Comply.
+9. Failure to Comply.

-- 1. Failing to comply with the directions of university employees, including university Police in performance of their duties; - 2.
-Failing to submit identification upon request to duly authorized and properly identified university officials; or - 3.
-Failing to comply with the sanctions imposed under this Code. - j.
+- a.
+Failing to comply with the directions of university employees, including university Police and Public Safety in the performance of their duties; - b.
+Failing to submit identification upon request to duly authorized and properly identified university officials; or - c.
+Failing to comply with the sanctions imposed under this Code. - 10.
 Gambling.
-Gambling on university-owned property including, but not limited to, buildings, streets and parking lots. - k.
+Gambling on university-owned property includes but is not limited to, buildings, streets and parking lots. - 11.
 Hazing.
 Any activity related to organizational membership or potential membership that involves pressuring or coercing a student into violating state or federal law; any brutality of a physical nature, such as striking in any manner, whipping, beating, branding, exposure to the elements, forced consumption of food, liquor, drugs, or other substances, or other forced physical activities that would adversely affect the health or safety of the student.
-Hazing also includes any activity that would subject the student to extreme mental stress, such as sleep deprivation, forced exclusion from social contacts, forced conduct that would be extremely demeaning or would result in extreme embarrassment, or any other forced activity that could adversely affect the mental health or dignity of the student.
-Additionally, any activity as described above, or any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes, including, but not limited to, recruitment, initiation, acceptance or admission into or affiliation with a university-sanctioned organization, shall be presumed to be hazing and a "forced" activity, the willingness or consent of an individual to participate in such activity notwithstanding. - Hostile Environment Harassment.
-No student shall engage in unlawful harassment leading to a hostile environment.
-A hostile environment is created when the behavior is: a) directed toward a particular person or persons; b) based in whole or in part upon any of the protected statuses included in Section 103 of The Code of The UNC Board of Governors; c) unwelcome;
+Hazing also includes any activity that would subject the student to extreme mental stress, such as sleep deprivation, forced exclusion from social contacts, forced conduct that would be extremely demeaning, or would result in extreme embarrassment, or any other forced activity that could adversely affect the mental health or dignity of the student.
+Additionally, any activity as described above, or any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes, including, but not limited to, recruitment, initiation, acceptance or admission into or affiliation with a university-sanctioned organization, shall be presumed to be hazing and a "forced" activity, the willingness or consent of an individual to participate in such activity notwithstanding.